Brian Moynihan: Career

-On December 27, 2011, Julia LaRoche wrote in Business Insider that Moynihan "admitted the proposed $5 monthly fee for debit card users wasn't the best idea."
+On December 27, 2011, Julia LaRoche wrote in Business Insider that Moynihan "admitted the proposed $5 monthly fee for debit card users wasn't the best idea".
 She quoted him as saying: "We struck a chord with customers that no one anticipated.
 We learned our lesson and stopped it."
 It was later reported that the failed fee plan led to a 20% increase in account closures during the last three months of 2011.

 Business Insider noted that "a group of law professors and activists from a non-profit called Public Citizen sent a 24-page petition to Fed Chairman Ben Bernanke and Treasury Secretary Geithner asking them to consider breaking up and reforming Bank of America.

 In November 2023, Bloomberg reported that Moynihan had set up a succession plan for his eventual replacement; at that time, he remained CEO and chair of Bank of America's board.
 Moynihan stated he planned on remaining CEO for years.
 That same year, Moynihan's total compensation from Bank of America was $27.8 million.
 In 2024, Bank of America paid Moynihan a total of $35 million, which amounted to a 21 percent pay raise year-over-year.
+In 2025, his total compensation rose to $41 million.

 Moynihan is a fellow at Brown University, serving from 2016 to 2027.
 He is also a member of The Business Council, the Business Roundtable, and other business organizations.
 He also sits on the steering committee of the Council for Inclusive Capitalism.

 Criticism

-Bank of America's 2012 shareholder meeting in Charlotte, North Carolina convened "as protests swirled inside and outside," according to the San Francisco Chronicle.
+Bank of America's 2012 shareholder meeting in Charlotte, North Carolina convened "as protests swirled inside and outside", according to the San Francisco Chronicle.
 There were complaints from shareholders regarding the bank's mortgage servicing operations, decreased share prices and other issues.
 Protesters converged outside the building, which they were barred from entering by police and metal barricades.
 In response to the criticisms of the bank's mortgage servicing operations, Moynihan tried to reassure the audience, saying "you can call us and we will figure it out."

-In 2012, Moynihan (along with other CEOs) was criticized by Sen. Bernie Sanders (I-VT) in a report titled "Top Corporate Tax Dodgers."
+In 2012, Moynihan (along with other CEOs) was criticized by Sen. Bernie Sanders (I-VT) in a report titled "Top Corporate Tax Dodgers".
 According to the report, Moynihan's Bank of America paid no federal income tax in 2010 and received a $1.9 billion tax refund, despite making $4.4 billion in profits.
 The report also includes criticisms of Bank of America's use of tax havens.

-In January 2025, Moynihan was rebuked by President Donald Trump for not taking "conservative business," with Moynihan responding that Bank of America provides banking services to "everybody."
-He subsequently came out against the "over-regulation" of banks in February 2025, saying there is "a lot of burden upon the banking system to both report suspicious activity and do a lot of analysis."
+In January 2025, Moynihan was rebuked by President Donald Trump for not taking "conservative business", with Moynihan responding that Bank of America provides banking services to "everybody".
+He subsequently came out against the "over-regulation" of banks in February 2025, saying there is "a lot of burden upon the banking system to both report suspicious activity and do a lot of analysis".